 The interior is painted a specific shade of burnt orange, a colour that’s repeated throughout the proscenium arch, show cloth and design, binding together different elements of the whole production.
 The colour evokes an early morning sunrise – which coincides with the first scene of the musical as Rafiki summons the animals to the presentation of baby Simba, against an impressive on-stage sunrise.

-Thus begins one of the most impressive opening scenes ever seen in the theatre.
 Director, costume and puppet designer Julie Taymor has used 232 puppets throughout the production – the smallest being the mouse that’s eaten by Scar, to the largest, which is the Majestic elephant that walks through the aisle and onto the stage.
 Each of these puppets has been hand crafted and is maintained on a daily basis to ensure the same level of perfection is achieved in each performance, and in multiple cities all over the world.

 Following the success of the 1994 animated film, Thomas Schumacher, the President of Walt Disney Theatricals, was repeatedly told that The Lion King had to be a stage musical, something that he could never envisage happening.
 Despite his enthusiasm, he said it would be “physically impossible” to recreate the film on stage.
 And then he met Julie Taymor.

 From the outset it was obvious that in order to bring the show to life a unique blend of theatrical magic would have to be found.
 Following on from Disney’s stage adaptation of Beauty and the Beast which had successfully overcome similar problems with anthropomorphic objects, the iconic characters had to look and feel realistic, and couldn’t be theme park versions of themselves in the traditional Disney way.
 In Beauty and the Beast characters such as teapots, cutlery and wardrobes took to the stage, but the blend between human and object attempted to merge them into one specific character.